muthukub/WFGY/ProblemMap/Atlas/adapter-runtime-modes-v1.md

 - confidence
 - evidence_sufficiency

-If ambiguity or no-fit is present, the reason must remain explicit.
+If ambiguity or no_fit is present, the reason must remain explicit.

 ---